antoinealb/antoinealb.github.io/_posts/2019-08-10-automatically-rebooting-tradfri-gateway.md

 ```bash
 reboot_tradfri.py $IP -k "$KEY" -c ~/tradfri_identity.json
 ```

+Note: `tradfri_identity.json` does not exist at this point, but the script will create it and save the pre-shared key in it.

 Finally, we will reboot the gateway each morning at 5 AM.
 At this point everybody should be asleep and not using the lights so it should not create any issues.